gwsystems/systems_musings/topics.md

 - [Zero-copy I/O for ublk, three different ways](https://lwn.net/Articles/926118/)
 - Understanding compiler optimizations, and their interactions with link-time optimization.
 - [Deep dive on how to think about performance.](https://docs.google.com/presentation/d/1wOT5kOWkQybVTHzB7uLXpU39ctYzXpOs2xVyD4zuYXY/edit#slide=id.g809d36a3fc4b213_287 ) https://www.infoq.com/presentations/factors-code-performance/
+- Everything you might or might not want to know about [TLBs](https://grsecurity.net/h2hc_2024_what_every_hacker_should_know_TLB_invalidation.pdf) We'll continue from TLB shutdown if no topic is added above